mshumilov/optimalequity/README.md

 ## How to use

-The app calculates max success probability and the optimal static glidepath for it, for the specified input parameters.
+The app calculates max success probability and the optimal static glidepath for it.

 First fill *control.txt*, run the app and check *output.txt*.